gaetgu/rtmp-server-docs/README.md

 Ok, so for the first step you need to sign up for an AWS account [here](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
 You will need a credit card, but since this tutorial will cover using the free tier, you should not be charged for it.

 *EDIT:   In order to keep within the free tier, you must be vigilant about powering up the server **only** when you need it.
 This carries with it the issue that you might have made some small mistake in shutting it down, so when you power it up right before you need it, there is a bug that might take some time to fix.
-This being said, if you don't shut down the server, it will only cost about $15 a month, compared to $41 a month for restream, assuming you don't want a watermark on your stream.
+This being said, if you don't shut down the server, it will only cost about $15 a month, compared to $41 a month for restream.io, assuming you don't want a watermark on your stream.
 This estimate is taken with an activity of about 9 hours a month.*

 Second, you need to create an *EC2* instance.